citusdata/citus_docs/develop/migration_data_big.rst

 Once this is all complete, the application is ready to connect to the new database.
 We do not recommend writing to both the source and destination database at the same time.

-When the application has cut over to the new database and no further changes are happening on the source database, remove the replication slot.
+When the application has cut over to the new database and no further changes are happening on the source database, contact us again to remove the replication slot.
 The migration is complete.